-- 11. To support her claim, the respondent called 3 other witnesses.
+- 13. To support her claim, the respondent called 3 other witnesses.
 The second witness (RW2) for the respondent, who testified after the respondent had testified as her own witness was Austin Njala, the builder who constructed the house.
 He denied knowing the petitioner at the time the house was being constructed and even denied having authored the quotations the respondent tendered on as evidence of expenditure.
-He also denied that the petitioner ever bought the work men food during construction as it was the parties' son and sister who would bring food. - 12.
+He also denied that the petitioner ever bought the work men food during construction as it was the parties' son and sister who would bring food. - 14.
 The petitioner's assertion that he was the sole provider and the respondent's money was kept to accumulate was also challenged by the respondent's third witness who was the parties' son.
-RW3 testified to the effect that both parents contributed to his school fees. - 13.
+RW3 testified to the effect that both parents contributed to his school fees. - 15.
 The fourth witness for the respondent, RW4, was Richfold Duncan Banda a plumber who did plumbing works on the house.
 He identified the petitioner as the husband of respondent and referred to the respondent as his employer.
-He did not know why the petitioner used to come around to the plot nor did he have any business interaction with him there. - 14.
+He did not know why the petitioner used to come around to the plot nor did he have any business interaction with him there. - 16.
 The final witness, RW5 was an electrician who worked on the house, Adnan Sabao Malunga.
 He denied knowing the petitioner and a Richfold Banda, he instead knew a Duncan Banda with whom he worked on the wiring at the site, Banda being a plumber.
-He identified the respondent as his employer and stated that it was she who frequented the plot with her son. - 15.
+He identified the respondent as his employer and stated that it was she who frequented the plot with her son.
+Whilst he may have been confused about names, I do not find his inconsistency as material to his credibility. - 17.
 From the evidence I find it very difficult to find in favour of the petitioner as to his contribution to the acquisition and construction of the property on plot 40/3/1466.
 The decision in this respect when each of the parties puts forward testimony that is diametrically opposite to the other, turns on who among the two was more credible.
 The petitioner provided purported receipts and relied on an agreement which the respondent disputed.
 The respondent then went on to call witness who substantiated her position that she bought the plot alone, registered it her name deliberately to the exclusion of the petitioner and then went on to finance the construction during holidays from service in Darfur.
 It was RW2's evidence that the project would stall for periods indicating that while the respondent was away, works would stop.